Kyle Lafferty: Kilmarnock

 Lafferty returned to Scottish football in February 2021, signing a short-term contract with Kilmarnock.
 He had an immediate impact with Kilmarnock, scoring 12 goals in the space of eight games.
 This included a hat-trick in a 3–0 win against Dundee United on 21 April that lifted the club out of the relegation places.
 Kilmarnock eventually finished 11th and were relegated after they lost a play-off with Dundee.
 Lafferty left Kilmarnock at the end of his contract, having scored 13 goals in as many appearances for the club.

 Anorthosis Famagusta

 Lafferty then signed a season-long deal with Cypriot club Anorthosis Famagusta.
 Lafferty agreed to mutually terminate his contract in December 2021.

 Kilmarnock return

 On 21 January 2022, Lafferty returned to Kilmarnock, signing a deal until the end of the season.
 This contract was subsequently extended until the summer of 2023.

 Linfield

-On 8 February, Lafferty signed a short term deal with Irish League Champions Linfield until the end of the season.
+On 8 February 2023, Lafferty signed a short-term deal with NIFL Premiership club Linfield until the end of the season.
+He would leave at the end of the season following a disappointing end to the season.

+Johnstone Burgh

+On 12 July 2023, Lafferty joined Scottish seventh tier club Johnstone Burgh on a two-year deal, joining ex-Rangers and Norwich City teammate Graham Dorrans at the club.
+After scoring twice on his debut, he suffered a serious knee injury in his second match, keeping him out of action until 2024.

+On 1 June 2025, Lafferty scored the winning penalty against Tranent which won Burgh their first Scottish Junior Cup since 1968.